 10 Things you should always have in your car

-- Spare Tyre along with a Jack and Iron
+Spare Tyre along with a Jack and Wheel Nut Wrench

-Every brand new vehicle is issued with a driver's manual from the vehicle’s manufacturer, but these tend to be mislaid or removed purposely from vehicles prior to being sold or traded in to garages.
-For this reason MyVehicle.ie have include (where available) a link to each vehicle’s driver’s manual in our standard and full vehicle history check reports.
+Every brand new vehicle is issued with a driver's manual from the vehicle’s manufacturer, but these tend to be mislaid or removed purposely from vehicles prior to being sold or traded into garages.
+For this reason, MyVehicle.ie has included (where available) a link to each vehicle’s driver’s manual in our standard and full vehicle history check reports.
 These manuals are vitally important for numerous reasons and can assist with identifying warning symbols and alerts.

 It’s normally at times when we urgently need our mobile phone, that we notice the battery is low or goes dead.
 This is why having a fully charged phone or phone charger in your vehicle at all times is recommended.